yufei1009/comp-prob-solv/README.md

 # comp-prob-solv
 Homework for Chem 4050/5050 Computational Problem Solving in the Chemical Sciences
 ---------------
-Homework 5, Monte Carlo simulations, was uploaded on 10/25, you can find the python files and Jupyter notebooks in the folders.
+Project 1 has been uploaded on 11/13, you can find my python file and report in the folder named "Project 1".
-In Homework-5-1, the overlap integral of Hydrogen 2p orbital was computed.
-In Homework-5-grad, the diagonal (and off diagonal) kinetic energy matrix element of Hydrogen 1s orbital was computed.
-The results were computed by Monte Carlo simulation using both random sampling and importance sampling.
-For each question, the plots of the results calculated by different sampling method were also included in the folders.
+The project is about the Grand Canonical Monte Carlo Simulations of Competitive Adsorption.
+We used the simulation to study the competitive adsorption of nitrogen and hydrogen in the Haber-Bosch process.